Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 International or regional cooperation in the exchange of machine-readable information, e.g., bibliographic data, abstract and/or full text information

-In 2006 EAPO exchanged patent information on CD-ROM\DVD with WIPO, EPO and 46 national patent offices.
+In 2007 EAPO exchanged patent information on CD-ROM/DVD with WIPO, EPO and 47 national patent offices.
 EAPO sent its documentation to Azerbaijan, Australia, Austria, Armenia, Belarus, Bulgaria, Bosnia and Herzegovina, Great Britain, Hungary, Vietnam, Germany, Georgia, India, Indonesia, Kazakhstan, Canada, China, KPDR, South Korea, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, the Netherlands, Poland, Russian Federation, Romania, Slovakia, Slovenia, USA, Tajikistan, Thailand, Turkmenistan, Turkey, Uzbekistan, Ukraine, Finland, France, Croatia, Check Republic, Switzerland, Estonia, Yugoslavia and Japan.

 Medium used for exchange of priority documents

-Electronic form is used for received at EAPO priority documents of international applications entering the regional phase at EAPO.
+Electronic form is used for receiving priority documents of international applications entering the regional phase at EAPO.

 Paper form is used in other cases including preparation and sending certified copies of Eurasian applications.